aeliant/ssh-metrics/README.md

   -v, --version                Print version and exit.
   -f, --format [txt|csv|json]  Report format, default to txt -o, --output TEXT            Output destination, default to stdout -d, --date [%m/%d/%Y]        Date for which you want to retrieve metrics.
+If
-                               Default for yesterday
+                               not set, will scan for all the file without filter.

   -f, --log-file FILENAME      Auth file to parse.
 Default to
                                /var/log/auth.log